-At one time Cyraria had surface water which evaporated when the orbit changed from a stable ellipse around Xi’s two major components to the current lemniscate, an unstable figure-8 pattern.
-The change was triggered by the star system’s third component, a dG7 orange dwarf which orbits the other two in a period of approximately 1000 years.
-The additional gravitational effects of its most recent pass were enough to nudge the planet into the current configuration a few hundred years before the arrival of humans.
-During the first transit between the two suns, Zeta and Zinni, the surface water was lost but fortunately the underground system of aquifers survived, some replenishing a few surface lakes and rivers during certain seasons in middle latitude regions.
-The near-collision was also responsible for changing Cyraria’s axial orientation from one that was nearly vertical to its current one which is only 13 degrees from the orbital plane, which is the largest factor in the extreme differences in weather during its circuit around the two stars.
+At one time Cyraria had surface water, which evaporated when the orbit changed from a stable ellipse around Xi’s two major components, to the current lemniscate, an unstable figure-8 pattern.
+The change was triggered by the star system’s third component, a dG7 orange dwarf, which orbits the other two in a period of approximately 1000 years.
+The additional gravitational effects of its most recent pass were enough to nudge the planet into the current configuration, a few hundred years before the arrival of humans.
+During the first transit between the two suns, Zeta and Zinni, the surface water was lost, but fortunately, the underground system of aquifers survived, though some replenished a few surface lakes and rivers during certain seasons in middle latitude regions.
+The near-collision with dG7 was also responsible for changing Cyraria’s axial orientation from one that was nearly vertical to its current one, which is only 13 degrees from the orbital plane.
+This is the largest factor in the extreme differences in weather during its circuit around the two stars.

 Their society is homogenous and entirely without social strata, largely due to their telepathic and empathic abilities.
 Each individual bnolar operates within their collective consciousness, making them peaceful and non-aggressive.
-It is believed that these capabilities originally evolved from their constant exposure to cristobalite which expanded their original communication abilities to include telepathic, empathic and telekinetic skills.
+It is believed that these capabilities originally evolved from their constant exposure to cristobalite, which expanded their original communication abilities to include telepathic, empathic, and telekinetic skills.
 These abilities ultimately became reciprocal with the crystals, creating a strong bond between the race’s presence and psi-conductive properties of local cristobalite sources.
-The Think Tank is one of many such chambers configured such that the energy reflects synergistically within the chamber itself and further energized by the local populace.
-Being peaceful, they avoid contact with humans, for whom they wisely hold a high degree of distrust.
-However, being telepathic as well as empathic they can read a person’s mind, emotions and heart and thus determine intent, allowing them to selectively interact with individuals with whom they feel compassion and trust.
+The Think Tank is one of many such chambers configured such that the energy reflects synergistically within the chamber itself, then is further energized by the local populace.
+Being peaceful, the bnolar avoid contact with humans, for whom they wisely hold a high degree of distrust.
+However, being telepathic as well as empathic, they can read a person’s mind, emotions, and heart and thus determine intent, allowing them to selectively interact with individuals with whom they sense compassion and trust.
 Their typical family unit is monogamous with pairs mating for life, which is usually over two hundred galactic standard years.
 Mated pairs tend to have a single child approximately every ten years.